mshe7777/ECS273-Winter2023-Final-Project/readme.txt

+# SoVis: A Visual Analytics System for Exploring Social Network
+Professor: Kwan-Liu Ma
+TA: Yun-Hsin Kuo
+Working Group: Musheng He
+Yifeng Shi
+ECS 273 Visual Analytics
+Winter Quarter 2023
-# ECS273-Winter2023 Final Project
+Course Final Project

 Professor: Kwan-Liu Ma
 TA: Yun-Hsin Kuo

 Working Group: Yifeng Shi, Musheng He

 ## User Instructions
 We implemented this project based on the template provided by instructors for the warmup programming assignment, so there is no extra instructions need to be executed, just the original instructions introduced in './Assignment/README.md'

 ## Functionalities